 If you have any of these symptoms, you may have some type of periodontal disease and you should consult your CDA member dentist.
 Then, he or she will measure the depth of the pockets between your teeth and gums and will take x-rays to see if damage has occurred to the supporting bone.
 If, after this evaluation, your CDA dentist determines that you have periodontal disease, there are a number of treatments that he will suggest depending on the severity of your situation.

 How can Periodontal Disease be prevented?

 The best way to prevent periodontal disease is to practice good oral hygiene.
-Brushing and flossing every day, eating a balanced diet and regular check-ups with your CDA dentist are essential to keep periodontal disease at bay.
+Brushing and flossing every day, eating a balanced diet and regular check-ups with your dentist are essential to keep periodontal disease at bay.
 And by doing so, it will increase your chances of keeping teeth for a lifetime

 Family Dentist in Weston FL